10 Basic Rules of Driver Hiring

 8. Put it down on paper – Evaluate all candidates based on objective criteria derived from essential job functions and individual qualifications.
 Employment decisions based on accurate and up-to-date job descriptions may provide one of the best defenses to charges of discrimination.

-9. You make the call – Make sure that the right people make the final decision after carefully considering all relevant job-related information and history.
-Employee selection is one of the most critical decisions you can make.
+9. Follow hiring standards – Make sure that the right people make the final decision after carefully considering all relevant job-related information and history.
+Be consistent and adhere to your hiring standards without making exceptions, unless carefully reviewed by designated leaders.
+Employee selection is one of the most critical decisions you can make to avoid a claim of negligent hiring.
 Hiring decisions need to be taken seriously.

 10. Be respectful and professional – Be consistent and fair with all applicants.
 Consistency is the hallmark of any well-run driver recruitment process.
 If unsuccessful applicants feel they were treated poorly or the selection process was not fair, they may decide litigation is their only recourse.
 Be honest in communicating with rejected candidates.
 Treat all applicants with respect so that, whether or not they get the job, they leave the process feeling they were given a fair chance at selection.